- Brachytherapy is a highly effective treatment for people with very low-, low-, and intermediate-risk prostate cancer.

 The overall outlook for people with prostate cancer, regardless of treatment plan, is excellent.

-According to the American Cancer Society, the 5-year relative survival rate for people with localized or regional prostate cancer is almost 100 percent.
+According to the American Cancer Society, the 5-year relative survival rate for people with localized or regional prostate cancer is

 You’ll have follow-up visits with your doctor to check the status of the cancer and monitor your healing.